zzbazza/instagram-scraper/README.md

 ## Instagram scraper

-Since instagram has removed the option to load public data through API, this actor should help replace this functionality.
+Since Instagram has removed the option to load public data through API, this actor should help replace this functionality.
 It allows you to scrape posts from a users profile page, hashtage page or place.
 When a link to an Instagram post is provided it can scrape Instagram comments.

-The instagram data scraper supports following features:
+The Instagram data scraper supports following features:

 - scrape profiles - you can either scrape posts or get metadata from the profile